-Following a surprising 0.5% increase in private jet flying in October, ARGUS Traqpak expects the positive momentum to continue.
+Following a surprising 0.5% increase in private jet flying in October, ARGUS Traqpak expects a 1.1% dip in November.

 October private jet activity in North America was up 0.5% year-over-year.